New Silk Roads - Danika Cooper - Invisible Desert

 6

 Global land cover datasets have been used since the 1970s.
-Since the 1990s, NASA and the USGS have produced the most comprehensive and widely accepted datasets that are used throughout the globe by governments and institutions to track and monitor land cover change.
+Since the 1990s, NASA and the USGS have produced the most comprehensive and widely accepted datasets that are used throughout the world by governments and institutions to track and monitor land cover change.
 G. Gutman et al., “Towards Monitoring Land-Cover and Land-Use Changes at a Global Scale: The Global Land Survey 2005,” Photogrammetric Engineering and Remote Sensing 74, no. 1 (2008): 5; Peng Gong et al., “A New Research Paradigm for Global Land Cover Mapping,” Annals of GIS 22, no. 2 (April 2, 2016): 87–102.

 7